How To Cook While Traveling: 5 Tips For Great Meals

 Often hotel rooms have a fridge, hot water boiler and cups and spoons, sometimes even a microwave, which are all handy tools to cook simple dishes in your hotel room.

-So go ahead, make the most out of these in-room appliances.
+So go ahead, and make the most out of these in-room appliances.
 Yes, even a hair dryer can melt cheese.
 And a coffee pot can cook you some rice or quinoa.
 Holy, haven't your meal options just expanded!

 If anything fails, make yourself a bowl of muesli.